 Daryl Roth is proud to hold the singular distinction of producing seven Pulitzer Prize-winning plays: Bruce Norris' Clybourne Park (Tony Award); Tracy Letts’ August: Osage County (Tony Award); Nilo Cruz’s Anna in the Tropics; David Auburn’s Proof (Tony Award); Margaret Edson’s Wit; Paula Vogel’s How I Learned to Drive; and Edward Albee’s Three Tall Women.

-Other award-winning Broadway productions include: Bea Arthur on Broadway; Tony Kushner and Jeanine Tesori’s Caroline, or Change; Harvey Fierstein’s A Catered Affair; Twyla Tharp’s Come Fly Away; Helen Edmundson’s Coram Boy; Clifford Odets’ The Country Girl; Kander and Ebb’s Curtains; Eugene O’Neill’s Desire Under the Elms; Terrence McNally’s Deuce; Alfred Uhry’s Driving Miss Daisy; Bill T. Jones’ Fela!; Jerome Lawrence and Robert E. Lee’s Inherit the Wind; Dan Gordon’s Irena’s Vow; Mark Twain’s Is He Dead?; Alan Menkin, Janus Cercone and Warrne Leight's Leap of Faith; Stephen Sondheim’s A Little Night Music; Friedrich Schiller’s Mary Stuart; Euripides’ Medea; Larry Kramer’s The Normal Heart (Tony Award); Oscar Wilde’s Salome, the Reading; Charles Busch’s The Tale of the Allergist’s Wife; Edward Albee’s The Goat, or Who Is Sylvia?
+Other award-winning Broadway productions include: Thomas Meehan, Charles Strouse and Martin Charnin's Annie; Bea Arthur on Broadway; Tony Kushner and Jeanine Tesori’s Caroline, or Change; Harvey Fierstein’s A Catered Affair; Twyla Tharp’s Come Fly Away; Helen Edmundson’s Coram Boy; Clifford Odets’ The Country Girl; Kander and Ebb’s Curtains; Eugene O’Neill’s Desire Under the Elms; Terrence McNally’s Deuce; Alfred Uhry’s Driving Miss Daisy; Bill T. Jones’ Fela!; Jerome Lawrence and Robert E. Lee’s Inherit the Wind; Dan Gordon’s Irena’s Vow; Mark Twain’s Is He Dead?; Harvey Fierstein and Cyndi Lauper's Kinky Boots (Tony Award); Alan Menkin, Janus Cercone and Warrne Leight's Leap of Faith; Stephen Sondheim’s A Little Night Music; Friedrich Schiller’s Mary Stuart; Euripides’ Medea; Larry Kramer’s The Normal Heart (Tony Award); Oscar Wilde’s Salome, the Reading; Charles Busch’s The Tale of the Allergist’s Wife; Edward Albee’s The Goat, or Who Is Sylvia?
 (Tony Award); George Stevens Jr.’s Thurgood; Anna Deavere Smith’s Twilight: Los Angeles, 1992; War Horse (Tony Award); Edward Albee’s Who’s Afraid of Virginia Woolf?; and Joan Didion’s The Year of Magical Thinking.

-Future theatre projects include a new musical for Broadway based on the film Kinky Boots with music by Cyndi Lauper, book by Harvey Feirstein and directed by Jerry Mitchell; A Time To Kill by John Grisham adapted by Rupert Holmes; an adaptation of Abigail Pogrebin’s book, Stars of David; the Broadway revival of the musical Annie; and It Shoulda Been You, a new musical starring Tyne Daly and Harriet Harris directed by David Hyde Pierce.
+Future theatre projects include A Time To Kill by John Grisham adapted by Rupert Holmes; an adaptation of Abigail Pogrebin’s book, Stars of David; and It Shoulda Been You, a new musical starring Tyne Daly and Harriet Harris directed by David Hyde Pierce.

 Film credits include Albert Nobbs starring Glenn Close, directed by Rodrigo Garcia; the Emmy-nominated HBO feature, Dinner with Friends, based on Donald Margulies’ Pulitzer Prize-winning play; The Lady in Question, a documentary based on the career of Charles Busch; A Very Serious Person written by Charles Busch, starring Polly Bergen; Don’t Ask, Don’t Tell starring Marc Wolf; and My Dog: An Unconditional Love Story a documentary exploring the relationships of well known New Yorkers and their dogs.